4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 ## Gestión de ordenaciones

 By default, a list box automatically handles standard column sorts when the header is clicked.
 A standard sort is an alphanumeric sort of column values, alternately ascending/descending with each successive click.
-All columns are always synchronized automatically.
+Todas las columnas siempre se sincronizan automáticamente.

 You can prevent standard user sorts by deselecting the [Sortable](properties_Action.md#sortable) property of the list box.